-Procter & Gamble's annual revenues are over $500 million (see exact revenue data) and has 10-100 employees.
+Procter & Gamble's annual revenues are over $500 million (see exact revenue data) and has over 1,000 employees.
 It is classified as operating in the Soap, Cleaning Compound & Toilet Preparation Manufacturing industry.

 Note: Procter & Gamble's revenues are gauged from an analysis of company filings.

 Trademark applications show the products and services that Procter & Gamble is developing and marketing.